Social-Evolution-and-Behavior/anTraX/docs/installation11.md

 anTraX requires Python version 3.6 or above.
 It is highly recommended to install and use anTraX inside a virtual environment, using conda or any other environment manager.

 ### MATLAB

-anTraX required MATLAB 2019a or above.
-If you have a licensed MATLAB installed on your machine, you are good to go.
-Otherwise, binaries compiled with MATLAB 2019a are also supplied.
-To run the binaries, install the freely available [MATLAB Runtime](https://www.mathworks.com/products/compiler/matlab-runtime.html) for version 2019a.
+anTraX comes with binraries compiled with MATLAB 2019a.
+If you have MATLAB 2019a or above installed on your machine, you do not need to install the Runtime.
+In case you don't, please follow the instructions to install the freely available [MATLAB Runtime](https://www.mathworks.com/products/compiler/matlab-runtime.html) for version 2019a.

 ### Other system dependencies